Cyfrin/diverge-converge-audit/DC Multi-Phase Audit.md

 However, debates surrounding the system's fairness persist, because it is observed that the majority of the prize pool is often rewarded to the lead auditor on top of their fixed percentage of the reward pool.

+### 3.3.4 Hats Finance
+[Hats.finance](https://app.hats.finance/) is another platform that organizes contests and bug bounties.

+The most innovative feature of Hats is that it is built on a decentralized infrastructure and most of the processes are governed by the community.

+While the platform hosts both contests and bug bounties, we will focus on the contest model.
+The contest model is fairly unique and different from the other platforms.

+- Payment based on findings: Rewards in audit competitions are based on the severity and validity of the vulnerabilities found.
+This means that if no vulnerabilities are discovered, no payments are required, ensuring that resources are spent effectively.
+- First come, first served: Only the first person to find a vulnerability will be rewarded.

+All the findings are published as soon as they are identified, allowing auditors to avoid duplicate submissions.

+It is notable that the "first come, first served" rule encourages and discourages auditors at the same time.
+It encourages auditors with a possible high reward, but it also discourages auditors because they may not be rewarded even if they find a vulnerability.

 ### 3.3.3 CodeHawks

 [CodeHawks](https://www.codehawks.com/) is another new platform that organizes contests for auditing protocols.